vedph/cadmus-epigraphy/README.md

 Also, you might want to add epigraphic formula items, having an [EpiFormulaPatternsPart](docs/epi-formula-patterns.md) to describe its patterns, and other generic parts for its metadata, categories, keywords, datation, etc.

 ## History

+- 2024-06-22: added new models for writing signs and support fragments.

 ### 3.0.4